 Course Outline

-Regulatory Framework and Standards for Government
+Regulatory Framework and Standards

 • Overview of applicable regulations and consensus standards for government operations

-LOTO Policy and Program Development for Government
+LOTO Policy and Program Development

-Identification of Energy Sources and Hazard Assessment for Government
+Identification of Energy Sources and Hazard Assessment

 • Risk assessment and prioritization for maintenance tasks within government operations

-Isolation Devices, Locking, and Tagging Hardware for Government
+Isolation Devices, Locking, and Tagging Hardware

-• Types of locks and tags, securement methods, and control of keys in public sector environments
+• Types of locks and tags, securement methods, and key control procedures for government use

-LOTO Procedures, Verification, and Restoration for Government
+LOTO Procedures, Verification, and Restoration

-• Isolation verification, testing, and safe work verification in public sector settings
+• Isolation verification, testing, and safe work verification processes for government facilities

-Roles, Responsibilities, and Communication for Government
+Roles, Responsibilities, and Communication

-Hands-on Practical Labs and Assessment for Government
+Hands-on Practical Labs and Assessment

-Summary and Next Steps for Government
+Summary and Next Steps

 Requirements

-• A foundational knowledge of manufacturing operations
+• An understanding of fundamental manufacturing operations for government.

-• Proficiency with workplace safety guidelines
+• Familiarity with workplace safety principles.

-Audience for Government
+Audience

-• Maintenance technicians and electricians
+• Maintenance technicians and electricians.

-• Machine operators and production supervisors
+• Machine operators and production supervisors.

-• Health, Safety, and Environment (HSE) personnel
+• Health, Safety, and Environment (HSE) personnel.

 7 Hours